eCaller/eCallerEpidemiaMovil/README-EN.md

 ## Functional description

-The functional documentation of the software solution is available at the following link [Wiki-Functional description](https://github.com/eCaller/eCallerEpidemiaMovil/wiki/functional-description)
+The functional documentation of the software solution is available at the following link [Wiki-FunctionalDescription](https://github.com/eCaller/eCallerEpidemiaMovil/wiki/functional-description).

 ## Technical description

-The technical documentation of the software solution is available at the following link [Wiki-Technical description](https://github.com/eCaller/eCallerEpidemiaMovil/wiki/technical-description)
+The technical documentation of the software solution is available at the following link [Wiki-TechnicalDescription](https://github.com/eCaller/eCallerEpidemiaMovil/wiki/technical-description).

 ## Licensing